SCHOWCASE

 About

 “Meine Schule Digital” is a browser-based application for managing products and their clients in context of schools and school authorities.
 A cloud based and responsive web solution with an intuitive user interface was needed that aims to provide and secure central access to all services in order to facilitate easy administration.
+While my role was officially that of a media designer, I gradually expanded into UX-related tasks.
+This hands-on involvement made me realize the true impact of user-centered design on creating purposeful and effective digital products.

 Role

-Media designer and self-made UX/UI designer
+Media designer/ self-made UX/UI

 Project duration